aobretin/express-react/design.md

 The client is also pretty clear, using create-react-app CLI to bootstrap a React project.
 Used hooks functional design, because I really liked the simplicity of them, and also Redux and Router use them, decoupling logic from the actual components and making reusability higher.
 Redux may seem as an overkill for this little project, and there are alternatives now with Context and Hooks Api, but I like the maturity of Redux and Dev Tools.
 Also the new hooks design is pretty neat and simple rather than the old HOC connect, and in my opinion it adds the posibility to connect anywhere with the state and actions (by building custom hooks).
 Styled components are also in my likebook, because I think it adds that final flavour for complete modularity in components.

 The major challenge here was that I had to freshen up my express knowhow and it was fun to actually build a simple but full MERN stack project.
 Also in the UI, i tried to implement all the logic around decoupling state and components and I hope (because as we all know, no project is perfect) I made the right decision (I for one like how it turned out)

+I wanted to experiment something, I was reading lately that when regarding UI we should renounce the unit test almost completely and use integration / e2e tests, because it mimics the actual user behaviour.
+So at the risk of this homework I went with that aproach, and used cypress only.